 CVs and cover letters: How long should they be?

 We generally recommend having a full-length CV that you keep on file for yourself and submitting a tailored CV that is no more than a page or two in length highlighting the most important and relevant expertise you bring.
 Use your one-page cover letter to elaborate on one or two aspects that are most relevant to the job.
 Be sure to copy edit and use good formatting principles as this is your chance to showcase those communications skills we know are so important.

 Many times the reason someone is not selected for a particular position is simply because there was another candidate who was a better fit.
 We would love to have a position for the many wonderful applications we receive, but we unfortunately do need to make hard choices sometimes.

 To give you a leg up, here are some things that could hold an applicant back:

 - A lack of fit between the requirements of a role (often client-imposed requirements) and the applicant’s background or expertise.
 If you are close to what is required, apply.
 But, if a job asks for 10+ years of experience and you only have a few, or if it asks for experience in a particular sector or client system, and you don’t have that, then your application will not move forward.

 - Location expectations: Some roles are flexible in terms of where candidates should be located.
-We are registered in more than 20 states in the U.S. and have country offices in Ethiopia, Peru, and Ukraine, but location can be a factor if someone is seeking to be sponsored for a position in the U.S. or to be relocated.
+We are registered in more than 20 states in the U.S. and have country offices in Ethiopia and Peru, but location can be a factor if someone is seeking to be sponsored for a position in the U.S. or to be relocated.
 Be sure to check for location requirements before applying.